diego-sierra-r/RSiB/README.md

 ```

 Finally, `RSiBCOL` can generate some basic plots to represent records
 over a map.
-This objects can be customized an enhanced using `tmap`
+This objects can be customized and enhanced using `tmap`
 packaged according to specific needs.

 ``` r